How and Why to Intermittently Fast.

 It can cause more sleep troubles.
 Many with sleep impairments (read: insomnia – trouble falling or staying asleep) wake up in the middle of the night and find they must eat in order to get back to sleep.
 Even if you don’t have sleep troubles but start experiencing them after you try IF, this is a sign it’s not right for you.

-If you’ve ever had an eating disorder (ED) in the past, IF is not right for you.
+If you’ve ever had an eating disorder (ED) in the past, then IF is not right for you.
 ED is tricky and so is IF.
-IF can create an environment where the individual becomes obsessed with determining their feeding window, thinking about what foods they are going to eat during their window, or obsessively tracking their calories inside their feeding window.
+Fasting can create an environment where the individual becomes obsessed with determining their feeding window, thinking about what foods they are going to eat during their window, or obsessively tracking their calories inside their feeding window.
 If you have an ED, are in recovery, or find that once you start IF you’re becoming obsessive…IF is not right for you.

 Passport to eat shitty